indexa-git/pyazul/README.md

 The 3DS process requires multiple steps, all accessible via the `PyAzul` instance.
 This example uses FastAPI.

 It's common for applications to manage some state across the 3DS callback steps (e.g., linking `secure_id` to an internal order or `azul_order_id`).
-The example below includes a simple dictionary (`app_level_session_store`) to illustrate this concept; replace this with your application's actual session management.
+The example below includes a simple dictionary (`app_level_session_store`) to illustrate this concept; replace this with your application's actual session management. **For production environments, especially those with multiple server instances or requiring data persistence, you MUST implement a robust session management solution (e.g., Redis, database-backed sessions) to store and retrieve data across callbacks.** PyAzul's internal session handling for 3DS is in-memory and instance-specific.

 1. **Transaction Initiation**:
    Initiate a 3DS sale (or hold, or token sale).
 PyAzul automatically appends a unique `secure_id` to your callback URLs (`TermUrl`, `MethodNotificationUrl`) for session tracking.